msank00/msank00.github.io/_posts/2019-07-21-blog_002_Statistical_Analysis_Part_2.md

 # When we should accept an Algorithm and when we shouldn't?

 Each algorithm is based on some assumption which is applicable to some scenario.
-Now if the assumption fails in some scenario, then the ALgorithm will fail there.
+Now if the assumption fails in some scenario, then the Algorithm will fail there.

 **Example:**